nadia-polikarpova/cse130-web/lectures/00-hello.md

 For programming assignments **do not**:

   - use AI assistants (they might work for assignments, but will fail you on exams)
-  - search or post Chegg, StackOverflow etc
+  - search or post on Chegg, StackOverflow etc
   - try to find solutions from previous years

 For exams **additionally do not**: